matthewtrask/off-broadway/README.md

 off-broadway
 ============

-project for a childrens studio in roswell
+Project for a childrens studio in roswell

-taking existing site, offbroadwaydance.com, and moving it to a mobile friendly updated site.
+Taking existing site, offbroadwaydance.com, and moving it to a mobile friendly updated site.
+It will now reside at offbroadwaykids.net

 This will be open for other developers to help out.